-The BGS Rock Classification Scheme (RCS) is a corporate standard setting out a practical, logical and robust system for classifying and naming geological materials as they appear at the scale of a single exposure, hand specimen, or thin section.
+The BGS Rock Classification Scheme (RCS) provides a comprehensive system for classifying and naming geological materials to act as a corporate standard in support of our digital geological maps, data dictionaries and numerous other geological applications.
+It’s a practical, logical and robust system for classifying and naming geological materials as they appear at the scale of a single exposure, hand specimen or thin section.

 Classification helps to place materials in a wider geological context, and allows unambiguous and informative formal names to be assigned.

-The rapidly increasing use of computers to store geological information and the production of maps from these databases has also driven the formulation of these schemes.
-Computers can integrate data very rapidly from a wide range of sources from properly constructed databases but it is vital that the data are input with a consistent meaning.
-This requires a clearly defined comprehensive rock classification scheme with master dictionaries of all the approved rock names.
+The rapidly increasing use of computers to store geological information and the production of maps from these databases drove the formulation of the RCS.
+Computers can integrate data very rapidly from a wide range of sources from properly constructed databases, but it is vital that the data is input with a consistent meaning.
+This requires a clearly defined, comprehensive rock classification scheme with master dictionaries of all the approved rock names.

-- types or groups of rock types are defined by boundary conditions that will generally follow natural or well established groupings
+- Rock types or groups of rock types are defined by boundary conditions that will generally follow natural or well-established groupings.

-The names and descriptions used in the BGS Rock Classification Scheme (RCS) are derived from a series of reports written by BGS staff.
+The names and descriptions used in the RCS are derived from a series of reports written by BGS staff.
 These reports contain the detail and reasoning behind the names used and should be consulted.
-These are freely available and may be downloaded below.
+These are freely available and may be downloaded.

 New names are added to the RCS as required.
 All new names follow the rules and conventions described in the BGS reports.

 The RCS naming structure is hierarchical.
 Non-alphabetic characters at the start of the code identify high-level names in the hierarchy.
 For example the highest levels are TOP OF HIERARCHY, with the code +, and ROCK AND SEDIMENT with the code +@RSD.

 Policy is that non-alphabetic character codes must not be used to identify rock or sediment types within coded digital data such as borehole logs or digital map polygons.